lphansen/Beliefs/README.md

 ## Acessing our jupyter notebook
 To access our notebook, please follow steps below:
-1. Open a Windows command prompt or Mac command terminal and change into the folder you would like to store the files.
+1. Open a Windows command prompt or Mac terminal and change into the folder you would like to store the files.
-    - You can do this using the command __cd__ in the command prompt.
+    - You can do this using the command __cd__ in the command prompt (on Windows) or terminal (on Mac).
-    - For example, running "cd “C:\Users\username\python” " (don’t forget “” around the path name to use an absolute path) would lead me to my designated folder.
+    - For example, running ```cd 'C:\Users\username\python'``` (don’t forget '' around the path name to use an absolute path) would lead me to my designated folder.
 ```
 cd [folder path name]
 ```